Pasha Palanker: Facing Fear, Building Strength, and Leaving a Legacy of Impact

 He's like, oh, I'm hosting this Veterans Day parade in Philadelphia live on TV.

-yeah great dude great story i i tell him all the time robert's never met a stranger um for for someone with such celebrity status he literally is yeah the everyday man and and i think that's one of the things i appreciate you know, he's going to call you by your first name.
+yeah great dude great story i i tell him all the time robert's never met a stranger um for for someone with such celebrity status he literally is yeah the everyday man and and i think that's one of the things i appreciate you know he's gonna call you by your first name he's gonna make you and embrace you like you're the greatest person on earth that day and he genuinely means it and feels that and then he'll also call you out the bond

 Yeah.